Lao Sze Chuan

 You need something green, so vegetables mixed in a black bean sauce are a good way to go.

 There’s a reason this is a standard menu special and also our favorite.
-The lightly fried chicken comes in a well-balanced sweet and spicy sauce, highlighted by Chinese peppercorns and chili peppers.
+The lightly fried chicken comes in a well-balanced sweet and spicy sauce, highlighted by peppercorns and chili peppers.
 Order it.

 A thick lobster based sauce with shrimp that’s meant to be eaten over rice.
 We dig the seafood flavors.